 Who needs employment practices liability insurance?

 It’s simple to say that all employers should buy EPLI because they have employees.
-Yet not all employers have the same risk proﬁle when it comes to employment practices liability; therefore, their insurance needs are also not the same.
+Yet not all employers have the same risk proﬁle when it comes to employment practices; therefore, their insurance needs are also not the same.

-Here are some of the factors that impact an organization’s risk exposure to wrongful employment practice allegations:
+Here are some of the factors that impact an organization’s risk of wrongful employment practice allegations:

 - Size of the organization